Overview of the Hoka One One Mach:

 What could be improved?

 - An extra eyelet.
 I’d love to see one additional eyelet at the top in an offset location to allow for a slightly better heel hold.
 This would expand the use cases of the shoe I believe as it would be better suited to steeper terrain.
+(02/13/2018 edit: Hoka appears to have fixed this issue with the production model and they have added the extra eyelet – thanks Hoka!)

 - Some lugs.
 Note: I included this comment purely because we are predominantly trail-focused brethren.
 However, in addition to the excellent Hoka One One Speed Instinct 2 available today (review here) Hoka is also updating the Speed Instinct with a new shoe next year called the Torrent which appears to be trail-focused Mach in a lot of ways.
 Great stuff Hoka!